-White & yellow paint or cream paint
+White & yellow paint

-Brown paper (or wrapping paper)
+Brown paper packaging

 We started by wrapping our selection of small boxes in the plain white paper & masking tape.

-Minnie has enjoyed moving Mary & Joseph around this play scene, & continued their journey around the living room.
+My girl has enjoyed moving Mary & Joseph around this play scene, & continued their journey around the living room.
 As she plays with them she recounts the Nativity story, adding a few extra details here & there!
 For example, I never knew the houses in Bethlehem had doormats outside, or that Mary had snack stops along the journey to eat grapes!

-Minnie's creativity, imagination & storytelling have been a joy to observe, & I love watching her engage with the Nativity Story in a way which is totally relevant to her!
+My preschooler's creativity, imagination & storytelling have been a joy to observe, & I love watching her engage with the Nativity Story in a way which is totally relevant to her!

 We're leaving this play scene up to be explored over the next few weeks, & we'll be adding more figures as we explore the story.
-You might also like the stable & shepherds hillside we made to complete our Nativity Scene.
+You might also like the stable & shepherds hillside that we made to complete our Nativity Scene.